-This dynamic is always at play to some extent, and it was certainly apparent in the first quarter of 2020.
+This dynamic is always at play to some extent, but it became more apparent during volatile periods like the first quarter of 2020.
 While the coronavirus pandemic had a substantial negative impact on every major sector of the U.S. stock market, the effect was felt much more acutely in some.
 The quarterly returns of Vanguard’s single-sector exchange-traded funds (ETFs) illustrate this point.
 Each of these ETFs is designed to track the performance of a particular sector.
-Vanguard offers a liquid, low-cost ETF for each of the 11 sectors that comprise the S&P 500 index.
-This makes the series a good proxy for the return an investor could have achieved by allocating capital to a given sector.
+Vanguard offers a liquid, low-cost ETF for each of the 11 sectors that comprise the S&P 500 index, making the series a good proxy for the return an investor could have achieved by allocating capital to a given sector.

 The overall S&P 500 index, as measured by Vanguard’s S&P 500 ETF (VOO), returned -19.6% in the first quarter of 2020.
 Of the 11 primary sectors that make up the S&P 500, five performed better than the overall index and six performed worse.
 As one might expect in light of the extreme change in economic outlook due to the pandemic, the sectors that fared best were those that are generally less sensitive to a downturn in consumer spending (Exhibit 1).